Seek to understand the nature of individuals and why they behave the way that they do.

 The degree options listed below are for the upcoming academic year, not the current academic year.
 If you are a current student looking for which courses to take in order to complete your degree options from a previous academic year's curriculum, please consult with an academic advisor.

-Bachelor of Science (4 year) in Behavioural Neuroscience
+Bachelor of Science (Honours) in Behavioural Neuroscience

 Students must follow these regulations in order to meet graduation requirements for the BA or B.Sc.